 What is often overlooked, however, is the harm being done to the surrounding communities, with generation after generation suffering illnesses caused by the industrial pollution of the land, air and water.
 The risk to the health of residents depends on rates of exposure.
 Workers and their families are the most severely affected, but community health is also a big concern.
 Runoff from factory farms—containing a wide range of pathogens, antibiotics, and other toxic chemicals—can permeate aquifers and contaminate surrounding groundwater sources.
 Viruses can be transmitted from the workers in these facilities to their families and communities.
 Moreover, undocumented workers in meatpacking facilities and factory farms are often less willing to participate in health programs that are in place for fear of legal consequences.

 Air pollution also poses risks to vulnerable members of populations near factory farms, specifically children, the elderly, and individuals with pre-existing respiratory diseases.
 In particular, epidemiological studies on factory farm emissions show strong correlations between these pollutants and asthma.
 The results from surveys of rural North Carolina schools also showed strong correlations between asthma diagnoses and proximity to factory farms.
-Schools with a significant number of students of color (about 37%) and slightly less than half of the student bodies on reduced lunch programs were located an average of 4.9 miles from pig factory farms, yet schools with more white and higher-income students were found to be an average of 10.8 miles away.
+Schools with a significant number of black and brown students (about 37%) and slightly less than half of the student bodies on reduced lunch programs were located an average of 4.9 miles from pig factory farms, yet schools with more white and higher-income students were found to be an average of 10.8 miles away.
 Significant correlations were also found between race, poverty, and the odor exposure from these pig factory farms.

 California’s dairy industry is also no exception.
 More than 1.7 million cows can be found in the state, with most living on mega dairy farms.
 There is no question that dairy factory farms contribute to air pollution, and the Environmental Protection Agency has been monitoring just how much factory farms do contribute.